 Old Montreal is the most historic part of the city with buildings designed during the French and British colonization.
-Statues idolizing this era are scatter throughout this area.
+Statues idolizing this era are scattered throughout this area.
 If you are interested in architecture or history, then just wondering around would supply hours of entertainment.
-Down by the waterfront there is a paved bike path, the Old Port (Vieux-Port) Promenade that goes for a number of miles/kilometers.
+Down by the waterfront, there is a paved bike path, the Old Port (Vieux-Port) Promenade that goes for a number of miles/kilometers.
 It is basically flat with lovely views and little parks along the way.
 An accessible bathroom is available at the Old Port near the back and red Daniel McAllister tugboat.

-Across from the Notre-Dame Basilica of Montreal is a popular courtyard, called Place d’Armes, where people gather and take pictures.
+Across from the Notre Dame Basilica of Montreal is a popular courtyard, called Place d’Armes, where people gather and take pictures.
 In the center is the founder of Montreal, Paul de Chomedey.
 A regular is Robert the Bubble Wizard who entertains and dazzles onlookers by filling the air with all kinds of bubbles.
 He has his own bubble recipe and hand-crafted wands, which he also sells.
 This is how he makes his living, but doesn’t necessarily have set hours.

-A number of other beautiful historical buildings, houses of worship and landmarks can be photographed in Old Montreal.
+A number of other beautiful historical buildings, houses of worship, and landmarks can be photographed in Old Montreal.
 Two historic market areas are the Place D’Youville and the Place Royale, but there is also City Hall, Sainte-Helene Street, the Notre-Dame-de-Bon-Secours Chapel and much more.
 This website has information about the most impressive Roman Catholic churches in the area.

 Parks and Gardens

 Parc Lafontaine is located just north of downtown and Sherbrooke Street and east of Mount Royal in an area called Le Plateau-Mont-Royal which is mainly residential.
 The area La Fontaine Park is estimated to be 100 acres (40 hectares), and is relatively flat, hence the plateau, with large interlinking ponds.
-The Art Neuf cultural centre in honor of Calixa-Lavallée, a famous Canadian composer is also located at La Fontaine Park in addition to the open-air theatre (Théâtre de Verdure), though wheelchair accessibility is unknown.
+The Art Neuf cultural center in honor of Calixa-Lavallée, a famous Canadian composer is also located at La Fontaine Park in addition to the open-air theatre (Théâtre de Verdure), though wheelchair accessibility is unknown.

 Montreal Botanical Garden

-The Montreal Botanical Garden is one of the most popular attractions in Montreal and does a great job with access information.
+The Montreal Botanical Garden is one of the most popular attractions in Montreal and does a great job with access to information.
 It includes several gardens and an extensive arboretum along with multiple greenhouses and a museum of insects.
 Nearly a whole day could be spent exploring the entire property, or one day may not be enough.
-A mini train/shuttle is wheelchair accessible with a lift and has four stations it stops at around the garden property.
+A mini train/shuttle is wheelchair accessible with a lift and has four stations it stops around the garden property.

 Most of the buildings have automatic doors and about five drinking fountains out of a dozen or more are accessible.
-The ticket booth is outside, close to the parking lot and at a universal height.
+The ticket booth is outside, close to the parking lot, and at a universal height.
 Here, you can pick up a map with the most accessible route but there certainly could be more you can do and see depending on your abilities.
-The map of the botanical garden also displays where the accessible restrooms, drinking fountains and shuttle stops are located.
+The map of the botanical garden also displays where the accessible restrooms, drinking fountains, and shuttle stops are located.
 To be even more helpful, green dots have been painted on the ground to guide visitors on the most accessible paths of travel throughout the property.